willkg/douglas/docs/renderers.rst

 The debug renderer outputs your blog in a form that makes it easy to see the data generated when handling a Douglas request.
-This is useful for debugging plugins, working on blosxom flavours and templates, and probably other things as well.
+This is useful for debugging plugins, working on Jinja2 themes and templates, and probably other things as well.

 To set Douglas to use the debug renderer, do this in your